 The Metropolitan Transportation Planning Organization will coordinate with the Florida Department of Transportation and the City of Gainesville Regional Transit System on the development and implementation of the transit safety performance measures requirements.
-The Regional Transit System needs set its transit safety targets by July 20, 2020.
-The Metropolitan Transportation Planning Organization set its transit safety targets consistent with the Regional Transit System state of good repair targets on June 22, 2020.
+The Regional Transit System reset its transit safety targets on July 20, 2020.
+The Metropolitan Transportation Planning Organization reset its transit safety targets consistent with the Regional Transit System transit safety targets on April 26, 2021.
 Appropriate data is to be reviewed relevant to the performance measures.
 This information will contribute to the prioritization of projects for inclusion in the Transportation Improvement Program.